 Find a local HVAC trade school.

-Job security should be considered when pursuing a career.
+Job security should always be considered when pursuing a career.
 Will the job you’re doing today be relevant—or even necessary—tomorrow?
-We live in a time when technology advances rapidly, and many jobs are being replaced or downsized because a machine can be programmed to do exactly what a human does, only cheaper and faster.

 Why?
 Climate control for both residential and commercial buildings is becoming more sophisticated.
 And as we move toward a greener, more energy-efficient lifestyle, old climate control units are going to need to be retrofitted, upgraded, or replaced to be kept up to code.

-Not to mention, the life expectancy of an HVAC unit is only between 10-15 years, meaning repairs or replacement will have to happen at some point.
+Not to mention, the life expectancy of an HVAC unit is only between 10-15 years, meaning repairs or replacements will have to happen at some point.

 Job possibilities are excellent for qualified HVAC technicians.
 If you know your way around a tablet/computer, can install and repair equipment, and have fantastic troubleshooting skills, then you are highly marketable.

 Employers are having a difficult time finding skilled HVAC technicians who are capable of handling the installation, maintenance, and repairs of the new types of HVAC systems.
-If you know more than just installation, then you’ll have an easier time finding a job.
-When new construction growth slows, you’ll need to know how to repair equipment to have a consistent work.
+If you know more than just installation, then you'll likely have an easier time finding a job.
+As installation growth slows, you'll find it beneficial to be able to perform repairs so you can have a consistent workflow.